WATTever surveyed 230 Australian EV owners to understand what they value most in electricity plans — and what they’d like to see next.

 Our respondents have been around the block:

-These households are already thinking about how their energy plan fuels both their home and their vehicle.
+These households are already considering how their energy plan powers both their home and their vehicle.

 More than half (55%) of surveyed owners are already on a plan that offers super off-peak charging period — such as an “EV offer” or a “free daytime period.”